 Because of these considerations, I think many religious people of various traditions are more skeptical than non-religious people about the use of these kinds of technologies.
 A poll in 2016 by the Pew Charitable Trust (see chart below; image source) reports the percentage of adults in the United States who adhere to a religion and believe that “gene editing is meddling with nature and crosses a line we should not cross.”
 Those with strong religious commitments were the most likely to agree with the view that gene editing crosses a line, those with a moderate commitment agreed in lower numbers, and those with low religious commitment agreed in extremely low numbers.
 This is an interesting result.
 I think that, at least from the Christian perspective, this is predicated on the theological concerns I have discussed: human limitations in applying technology, and what the Bible calls their sinfulness.

 There are further reasons to restrain our applications of technology.
-The natural impulse of the scientists who have developed the technology is to take the technology wherever it leads.
+The natural impulse of some scientists who have developed this technology is to take it wherever it leads.
 During the National Academy of Sciences and National Academy of Medicine’s discussions, the brilliant molecular biologist George Church said: “If these fixes for severe diseases are shown to be safe and effective, why would small or large enhancements accompanying the fixes be unacceptable?”
 Church is suggesting that, while we’re working to fix a disease, why don’t we take improvement further, through enhancement, the genomic equivalent of a little “fixer upper”?
-I think the underlying reason this seems good to Church and others like him is that he views technology as an inevitable good that will always bring positive results.
+Church raises an important question: should we view technology as an inevitable good that will always bring positive results?